schuybreach/CarrotVRproject/README.txt

 Schuyler Meyer 2018-2020

 Spatial Navigation and Foraging Research Project:
-Clarkson University Digital Arts and Sciences Department Clarkson University Psychology Department
+> Clarkson University Digital Arts and Sciences Department
+> Clarkson University Psychology Department
-Clarkson University Mathematics Department
+> Clarkson University Mathematics Department

 This GitHub Project is being used as a backup for the code created for this project.

 "Using virtual reality to study human foraging behavior."

+"ReadCSVFromScratch.cs" is the main file, all the others are supporting scripts that have specific tasks.
+While I was the "Lead Developer" and wrote most of the code, this project was (and is) a team effort and we all helped each other out.

 From https://www.schuylermeyer.com/portfolio.html#section2
 Project: